 The inspiration for this dish used farro as the main grain, however it is not always easy to find.
 I went to my local grocer’s bulk section and found pot barley, a common substitution for farro.
 Pot barley is a little less toothy than farro, but just as much as yummy mild flavor.
 You can use quinoa, brown rice, or any of your favorite grains in place of the pot barley, feel free to experiment!

 The dressing is so simple!
-Place fresh-squeezed lemon juice, dijon mustard, honey, salt, and pepper together in a bowl.
+Place fresh-squeezed lemon juice, Dijon mustard, honey, salt, and pepper together in a bowl.
 Slowly drizzle in the olive oil while whisking vigorously.
-I think the secret to really good dressings are just having really good ingredients on hand, such as this Saica Extra Virgin Olive Oil and Reida Farm Honey.
+I think the secret to fantastic dressings are just having really good ingredients on hand, such as this Saica Extra Virgin Olive Oil and Reida Farm Honey.
 This lemon vinaigrette is so easy, yet also versatile!
-I use this same recipe to go with a Grilled Salmon Nicoise Salad.
+I use this same recipe to go with a Grilled Salmon Niçoise Salad.

-Once the dressing is properly emulsified, pour just a little bit over the cooked grain and stir to dress the grain.
-This help keep the grain fresh and not gummy throughout the week.
+Once the dressing is properly emulsified, pour just a little over the cooked grain and stir to dress the grain.
+This helps keep the grain fresh and not gummy throughout the week.

 Next, to prep the salmon, the first thing you’ll want to do is ensure you have a sharp knife.
 I prefer a Shun 6″ boning or filet knife when working with certain cuts of meat, but a chef’s knife such as a Wusthof 8″ Classic IKON chef’s knife would also work.
 I use one whole side of skin-on salmon for this recipe, although it works well without skin, if you prefer.
 The skin will add a depth of flavor and make it easier to flip on a grill (in case you’re worried about that).